 There is a lot of data available on the internet and almost all of that is pretty useful.
 You can make an analysis based on that data, make better decisions, and even predict changes in the stock market.
-But there is a gap between this data and your decision-making graphs and that gap can be filled with HTML parsing.
+But there is a gap between this data and your decision-making graphs, which can be filled with HTML parsing.

 Here are some common criteria and reasons for selecting specific HTML parsing libraries for this blog.